cychoi/gwenbell.com/presence.md

 Presence
 --------

-**Limited Time Offer** On June 1st 2013 at 1pm EST, the price of Presence goes up to $125.
+**Limited Time Offer** On May 3st 2013 at 1pm EST, the price of Presence goes up to $125.
 If you buy right now, you'll get all of the collected work in Presence, as well as the newest, Terminal, for only $97.
 Buy now, save $28.

 ### <del style="color: #999;">$125</del> $97